gelardrc/mixed_mission/README.md

 # Heterogeneous Multi-Robot Collaboration for Covered Path Planning in Partially Known Dynamic Environments

 This repository holds a simulation in a substation environment using ROS together with px4 and husky packages.
-The example above simulated two UAVs and one husky, but its pretty simple to escalate the simulation to use more agents.
+The example above simulated two UAVs and one husky, but its pretty simple to escalate the simulation to use more agents or even to change the robots.

 ______________________________________________________________________
 ### Dependences: